 During the lease term in Northern Virginia

-During lease, the rental home belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Northern Virginia, the renter must allow us to access the rental.
-Some justifiable reasons to go into rental property are to:
+During lease, the rental belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in Northern Virginia, the renter must allow us to come into the rental.
+Some good reasons to enter rental home are to:

 - Perform maintenance or alterations,